anjaliheda/SketchSense-AI/README.md

-SketchSense AI
+# **SketchSense AI**
-Transform Images into Pencil Sketches and Detect Objects Using AI!
+**Transform Images into Pencil Sketches and Detect Objects Using AI!**

 ---

-Overview
+## **Overview**
-SketchSense AI** is a web-based application designed to make image processing fun and intelligent.
+**SketchSense AI** is a web-based application designed to make image processing fun and intelligent.
 With just a simple image upload, users can:
 1. **Generate a pencil sketch** of the image.
 2. **Detect objects** in the image using state-of-the-art AI models.

 ---

 ## **Features**
-- 🎨 **Pencil Sketch Generator:** Converts your uploaded images into stunning pencil sketches using advanced image processing techniques.
+- **Pencil Sketch Generator:** Converts your uploaded images into stunning pencil sketches using advanced image processing techniques.
-- 🕵️‍♀️ **Object Detection:** Identifies and labels objects in images using the powerful YOLOv8 model.
+- **Object Detection:** Identifies and labels objects in images using the powerful YOLOv8 model.

 ---